GeorgeSchiro/GoPcBackup/README.md

             This wildcard is appended to each folder to backup.
 If provided, it will override the parent -BackupFileSpec (see above).

-            Instead of a wildcard like "*" you can use a filename pattern like "MyFile?.*" to backup a subset of files or a single file.

-        -FolderToBackup="One of many folders to backup goes here."
+        -FolderToBackup=""One of many folders to backup goes here.""

             This is the full path\file specification of a folder to backup.
             This parameter can appear multiple times in each backup set.

+            Instead of an entire folder you can use a path\file pattern like ""C:\Folder\File?.*"" to backup a subset of files or a single file.

         -OutputFilename=Files